kelomo2502/Jenkins-freestyle-project/README.md

 - Click on build trigger to configure triggering the job from GitHub webhook
 ![Build trigger](/images/imagebuild-trigger.png)
 - Create a github webhook using jenkins ip address and port
+- Copy your public ip and port 8080 /github-webhook in the for example `http://98.80.68.215:8080/github-webhook/` in my own case
+- Select content-type : application/json
+- Under evens, choose Just the push event.
+- Check the active checkbox and save
+Now go ahead and make changes to your webpage